asenlucky9/ProofofConcept/README.md

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

+## 🚀 Deployment

+The application can be easily deployed to Netlify:

+1. Create a Netlify account at [https://app.netlify.com/signup](https://app.netlify.com/signup)
+2. Connect your GitHub repository
+3. Configure the build settings:
+   - Build command: `npm run build`
+   - Publish directory: `dist`
+4. Deploy!

+The application is configured with a `netlify.toml` file for automatic deployment.